sj14/epoch/README.md

 `epoch` converts unix timestamps to human readable formats and vice versa.

 **Why?**
-To convert timestamps to dates, you have to run different commands for Linux and macOS: `date -d @1267619929` vs `date -r 1267619929`, and what about handling nanosecond timestamps?.
+To convert timestamps to dates, you have to run different commands for Linux and macOS: `date -d @1267619929` vs `date -r 1267619929`, and what about handling nanosecond timestamps?
 Furthermore, have you ever tried converting a time formatted string such as `"2019-01-25 21:51:38 +0100 CET"` to a timestamp?
 Of course, you can do all this somehow, but all ways I've found so far were too cumbersome.
 This tool tries to solve all this with ease:

 ```text
 $ epoch "2019-01-25 21:51:38 +0100 CET"